 On a lofty summit originally selected by King Ludwig the Mad for the site of another fairy-tale castle after completion of Neuschwanstein sits a hotel which is like no other.
 Newly arrived guests are first struck by the endless vistas of mountains, green valleys, lakes, and forests at their feet.
 Then comes the hotel itself, in which every room was individually and imaginatively decorated by the owners themselves, resulting in living quarters that are not mere guest rooms but distinct creations that exude luxury, taste and comfort.
 Next to the hotel the ruins of Ludwig's final project still stand, within whose tranquil walls the visitor may better sense the lingering spirit of the eccentric ruler than at tourist-plagued Neuschwanstein, clearly visible in the distance.
 Travellers who brave the narrow road leading up to the castle will be richly rewarded.

 The 400-year-old hotel was thoroughly renovated in 2007 and extended to include Triberg's top 5 star wellness and spa facilities.
 For dining, guests can choose between the two full-service restaurants, an outdoor café, a garden pavilion and a cosy bar in the vaulted cellar.
-All of the elegantly appointed rooms include a designer ensuite bathroom and a balcony or patio.
+All of the elegantly appointed rooms include a designer ensuite bathroom.
 The theme rooms were named after different periods, such as Biedermeier, Baroque and Classic.
 The famous Triberg Waterfall is within walking distance, as are most local sites, such as the Black Forest Museum.

 Heidelberg is a romantic old university town with a long pedestrian street, the Hauptstrasse, which constitutes the dynamic heart of the city.
 The hotel stands at the beginning of this key avenue.
 Its stately facade dates from 1592, the year the gold sign was imprinted that still hangs above the door.
 Official records show the building served as a town hall for a decade before becoming the Hotel Zum Ritter.
 Thanks to the hotel's impressive facade and central location, its lovely panelled dining room is popular among the throngs of tourists that flock to Heidelberg.
 This makes the hotel a very bustling place in the evenings.
 It has been extended to the rear, and in the newer wing you find ten spacious, modern bedrooms with custom-fitted furniture and floor-to-ceiling draperies.
 The remaining rooms vary from small single rooms to large bedrooms overlooking the busy main street.
 The decor is more modern than old-world.